freemanr3/PantryPal/PRODUCTION_READY_STATUS.md

 ## 🎉 **Ready for Users!**

-**MealMatcher is production-ready and can handle real users today.**
+**Pantry Pal is production-ready and can handle real users today.**

 ### Key Metrics to Track:
 - **User Registrations**: Daily/weekly signups